NathanYee2005/time-travel-ntyee/zine/intro.md

 **I certainly believe that time travel was best explained in "Back to the Future".**

-Now there are some other movies that do it well Avgengers Endgame Time Machine and Terminator
+Now, there are some other movies that do it well: "Avgengers Endgame", "Time Machine", and "Terminator".